yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 *Concurrency is hard*, everybody is telling us.
 The Go language provides a built-in race detector, `tokio` has [created its own](https://tokio.rs/blog/2019-10-scheduler/#fearless-unsafe-concurrency-with-loom) concurrency checker, [`loom`](https://github.com/tokio-rs/loom), to look for concurrency bugs, and `crossbeam` has in some cases even resorted to formal proofs.
 Sounds scary!

-But we can just sit back and not worry about it.
-None of the race detectors, sanitizers, or even [`miri`](https://github.com/rust-lang/miri) and `loom`, can catch bugs in our executor.
+But we can just relax, sit back, and not worry about it.
+None of the race detectors, sanitizers, or even [`miri`](https://github.com/rust-lang/miri) or `loom`, can catch bugs in our executor.
 The reason is that we have only written safe code, and safe code is memory safe, i.e. it can’t contain data races.
 Rust’s type system has already proven our executor correct.

 The burden of ensuring memory safety is entirely on the dependencies, more specifically `async-task` and `crossbeam`.
-Rest assured, both take correctness very seriously. `async-task` has an [extensive test suite](https://github.com/async-rs/async-task/tree/master/tests) covering all the edge cases,  `crossbeam`'s channel has [lots of tests](https://github.com/crossbeam-rs/crossbeam/tree/ebecb82c740a1b3d9d10f235387848f7e3fa9c68/crossbeam-channel/tests) and even passes the [Go](https://github.com/crossbeam-rs/crossbeam/blob/ebecb82c740a1b3d9d10f235387848f7e3fa9c68/crossbeam-channel/tests/golang.rs) and [`std::sync::mpsc`](https://github.com/crossbeam-rs/crossbeam/blob/ebecb82c740a1b3d9d10f235387848f7e3fa9c68/crossbeam-channel/tests/mpsc.rs) test suites, work-stealing deque is based on a [formally proven](https://fzn.fr/readings/ppopp13.pdf) implementation, while epoch-based GC has a [proof](https://github.com/crossbeam-rs/rfcs/blob/master/text/2017-07-23-relaxed-memory.md) of correctness.
+Rest assured, both take correctness very seriously. `async-task` has an [extensive test suite](https://github.com/async-rs/async-task/tree/master/tests) covering all the edge cases,  `crossbeam`'s channel has [lots of tests](https://github.com/crossbeam-rs/crossbeam/tree/ebecb82c740a1b3d9d10f235387848f7e3fa9c68/crossbeam-channel/tests) and even passes the [Go](https://github.com/crossbeam-rs/crossbeam/blob/ebecb82c740a1b3d9d10f235387848f7e3fa9c68/crossbeam-channel/tests/golang.rs) and [`std::sync::mpsc`](https://github.com/crossbeam-rs/crossbeam/blob/ebecb82c740a1b3d9d10f235387848f7e3fa9c68/crossbeam-channel/tests/mpsc.rs) test suites, work-stealing deque is based on a [formally proven](https://fzn.fr/readings/ppopp13.pdf) implementation, while epoch-based garbage collector has a [proof of correctness](https://github.com/crossbeam-rs/rfcs/blob/master/text/2017-07-23-relaxed-memory.md).

 ## Executors are for everyone